In English

 República Square

-In Praça da República (República Square) you will find a beautiful baobab tree, and around it are two historic buildings: the beautiful Santa Isabel Theater and the Palácio do Campo das Princesas, headquarters of the state government.
-Both can be visited for free on specific days.
+In Praça da República (República Square), admire a beautiful baobab tree and visit historical landmarks like Santa Isabel Theater and the Palácio do Campo das Princesas.
+You can tour these buildings on specific days at no cost.

 Capela Dourada

-Its construction began in 1696, making the Golden Chapel the first temple in Brazil completely covered in baroque decoration.
-It’s VERY golden, hehe.
+Nearby, the stunning Capela Dourada (Golden Chapel) showcases intricate golden decor.
+Its construction began in 1696, making it the first temple in Brazil completely covered in baroque decoration.

 Basilica and Convent of Nossa Senhora do Carmo